OpenEvalProject/evals/manuscripts/elife-83172/v2/manuscript.md

 ## Results

-## Our estimation approach
+### Our estimation approach

 For each of 18,282 autosomal and X-linked genes, we estimated the posterior distribution of the fitness cost for heterozygous carriers (hs) of LOF alleles using a sequential Monte Carlo Approximate Bayesian Computation (ABC-SMC) approach (Figure 1A; see Supplementary file 2 for these estimates, and analogous ones for the X-chromosome).
 To this end, we simulated a Wright–Fisher population forward in time in order to generate the frequency of LOF at a gene and compare it to the frequency observed in the Non-Finnish European (NFE) sample of 55,855 individuals in gnomAD (Karczewski et al., 2020).
 We assumed that LOF alleles arise at a mutation rate μ per gene per generation (as described in Samocha et al., 2014; Karczewski et al., 2020) and that any high-confidence LOF mutation in a gene has the same fitness cost (Agarwal and Przeworski, 2021).
 We also assumed a demographic history for the population, based on the Schiffels and Durbin, 2014 model (Schiffels and Durbin, 2014), which we modified slightly to better match neutral polymorphism levels observed in the NFE sample (see 'Materials and methods').
 Proposed values of the dominance coefficient, h, and the strength of selection in homozygotes, s, were sampled from a uniform and log-uniform prior distribution, respectively (see 'Materials and methods').
 Although on autosomes only the compound hs parameter can be estimated, we sample h and s instead of hs to enable comparisons between autosomes and the X chromosome.
 The resulting posterior distribution of hs for a gene thus represents the probability of hs given the observed LOF frequency, a mutation rate, and a realistic demographic history.

 ![Figure 1.](https://cdn.elifesciences.org/articles/83172/elife-83172-fig1-v2.jpg)

-**Figure 1.:** hs for loss-of-function (LOF) across human genes.(A) Schematic of the approach to infer heterozygous selection coefficients (hs) for each gene.
+**Figure 1.:** (A) Schematic of the approach to infer heterozygous selection coefficients (hs) for each gene.
 We assume prior distributions log10(s)~U(–6,0) and h~U(0,1).
-We further assume a mutation rate μ to LOF alleles per gene and a demographic model specified by parameters , which describe changes in the effective population size θN at time points in the past.
+We further assume a mutation rate μ to LOF alleles per gene and a demographic model specified by parameters $\theta$, which describe changes in the effective population size Ne at time points in the past.
 These parameters are used in forward population genetic simulations based on a Wright–Fisher model of selection (see 'Materials and methods').
-For each iteration ei, the simulation generates a frequency q of LOF alleles, which is then compared to the observed LOF frequency iq for a given gene.
-The proposed value of (hs) is retained if within a tolerance ε, which is decreased over time, or rejected otherwise.
-For each ε, this procedure is repeated until there are 50,000 acceptances, providing a sample from the posterior distribution of the probability of ihs given the observed frequency q of LOF variants for a gene (as well as the mutation rate and demographic model).
+For each iteration i, the simulation generates a frequency qi of LOF alleles, which is then compared to the observed LOF frequency q for a given gene.
+The proposed value of (hs)i is retained if within a tolerance ε, which is decreased over time, or rejected otherwise.
+For each ε, this procedure is repeated until there are 50,000 acceptances, providing a sample from the posterior distribution of the probability of hs given the observed frequency q of LOF variants for a gene (as well as the mutation rate and demographic model).
 (B) The cumulative distribution of the estimated heterozygous selection coefficient hs for each autosomal gene.
 Black dots represent the point estimate of hs for each gene, based on the maximum a posteriori estimate (i.e., the mode) of the posterior distribution.
 Horizontal lines represent the 95% credible intervals for each gene and are colored according to the width of the interval on a log10 scale.
 (C) A similar plot, but for non-pseudoautosomal region (PAR) X-linked genes, with sex-averaged selection on the loss of a copy on the X calculated as the average of s and hs (see 'Materials and methods').

 We verified that our choices of mutation and demographic models provide a good fit to observed de novo mutation rates and patterns of neutral polymorphism (Appendix 1—figures 1–3, 'Materials and methods'), and that our inference approach allowed us to get robust estimates of simulated posterior distributions (Appendix 1—figure 4).